Primer

 The primer is divided into two parts:

-1. The basics of the language - the alphabet, numerals, parts of speech, and an overview of how Ukrainian is structured.
+1. Learning the basics — the alphabet, basic numerals, parts of speech, and an overview of how Ukrainian words and sentences are structured.

 Basics of the Ukrainian language